samanklesaria/special_sauce/_posts/2024-12-03-Advent-Of-Code.md

 end
 ```

-Part 2 calculates the number of corners each position contributes.
+In part 2, we count the number of corners of each region instead.

 ```julia
 rot(d) = CartesianIndex(([0 1; -1 0] * collect(Tuple(d)))...)